spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

     >**Note**: Rolls
     > - Ocean will roll all virtual node groups applicable to the available control-plane patch upgrade version if you select to roll.
     > - You can only roll if an upgrade version for the virtual node groups is available.
 If an upgrade version is unavailable, a record will only appear in the logs, not the auto-upgrades history.
-    > - If an option appears grayed out, you have already run it and cannot select it again.
+    > - If an option is not clickable, you have already run it and cannot select it again.

     <img src="https://docs.spot.io/ocean/_media/auto-upgrade-roll-configuration.png" />

    * Select the Batch size percentage (1 - 100%).
    * Select the Batch size healthy percentage (20-100%).
-   * Optionally, turn on the Pod Disruption Budget (PDB) option.
+   * Optionally, turn on Pod Disruption Budget (PDB).
-   * Optionally, turn on the Restrict Scale-Down option.
+   * Optionally, turn on Restrict Scale-Down.

-6. Select whether to schedule the auto upgrade once a day or at a specific time.
+6. You can schedule the auto upgrade once a day or at a specific time.

->**Note**: Once you schedule the auto-upgrade once a day, you cannot add a schedule for a specific time, and the **Scheduled Auto-Upgrade** button is grayed out.
+>**Note**: If you schedule the auto-upgrade once a day, you cannot add a schedule for a specific time, and the **Scheduled Auto-Upgrade** button is not clickable.
 >
 > <img src="https://docs.spot.io/ocean/_media/auto-upgrade-when-to.png" />